solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

 Read-only and writable accounts are treated the same.
 In the future, when direct mapping is enabled, this SIMD may be amended to count them differently.

-As a consequence of 1 and 3, for LoaderV3 programs, programdata is counted twice if a transaction explicitly references the program account and its programdata account.
-This is done partly for simplicity, and partly to account for the cost of maintaining the compiled program in addition to the actual bytes of the programdata account.

 We include programdata size in account size for LoaderV3 programs because using the program account on a transaction forces an unconditional load of programdata to compile the program for execution.
 We always count it, even when the program